developer-zebra/developer-zebra-site/src/ddt/1-1/guide/configuration/index.md

 ---
 title: Configuration
 layout: guide.html
-product: Diagnostic Tool
+product: Device Diagnostic Tool
 productversion: '1.17'
 ---

 ## Overview
-This section discusses configuration settings and reporting for Diagnostic Tool.
+This section discusses configuration settings and reporting for Device Diagnostic Tool.

 ##Configuration Files
 Each subsystem test can be enabled/disabled by setting the corresponding flag in `/SelfDiagnostics/SelfDiagnosticSettings.txt` file on the device.
 Set to "0" to disable, "1" to enable.
 The format of selfdiagnosticsettings.txt follows: